nathan-gilbert/utah-legislature-tracker/README.md

 ## Path to 1.0

-* Create background data collection service with Django
+* Create background data collection service with Kotlin/Springboot
 * Create ui for displaying data
 * Create api for background service
 * Connect to opensecrets and other data APIs